 Benzoic Acid and Benzoates

-Benzoic acid and benzoates are common additives to food, drinks and other products.
+Benzoic acid and benzoates are common additives to food, drinks, and other products.
 They are useful chemicals in manufactured products because they kill or inhibit both bacteria and fungi and can act as preservatives.
 In general, the chemicals are considered to be safe when they're used in small quantities.
-There are some situations in which they may be harmful, however.
+They may be harmful in some situations, however.